pbsmyth/command-line/lessons.md

 1. Click the Spotlight Search button (the magnifying glass) in the top right of your desktop.

-2. Type "terminal" into the bar that appears.
+2. Type `terminal` into the bar that appears.

 3. Select the first item that appears in the list.